Amazon doesn’t make it easy

 How to tell if a product is made in China

 Until a law passes that mandates accurate country-of-origin information online, for people like you or me who want to do our research to avoid products made in China, what can we do?
-Here are some tips.

 - Visit a brick-and-mortar store and look at the product and the box for yourself.

-- Search the customer questions & answers section on the Amazon Product Page.
+- Search the customer questions & answers section and the reviews section on the Amazon Product Page.

 On the Amazon Product Page, scroll down to the section that says “Have a question?” or “Customer questions & answers”.
 Type in phrases like “made in”, “made”, “origin”, “USA”, and “China”.
 Chances are, especially with a more popular product listing, that someone has already asked the question and that someone who owns the product (and therefore has access to the product label or the outer packing box) has answered it, either in the Q&A section or as part of a Customer Review.

 This method isn’t foolproof–in some cases a product that used to be made in another country years ago eventually switched to China.
 In other cases, manufacturers maintain multiple factories in different countries, so there’ll be no way of knowing where the product you’re buying really came from.
 But again, the Question and Answer section is the only place on Amazon where you’ll be able to get remotely accurate information.